Sharly-Chess/sharly-chess.github.io/docs/screens/screen-families.en.md

 - The **number of boards per Screen** (in which case _Sharly Chess_ will automatically calculate how many Screens are needed)

 {: .note }
-> ⓘ It's not possible to add more than one tournament to a Screen Family.
+> :information_source: It's not possible to add more than one tournament to a Screen Family.

 ---